Before we get into the detail of why we created Kore, I want to touch on some of the 8 principles that drove us to write it:

 The entry point for them as mentioned is the cloud provider, Google, Amazon or Azure and cluster plans, either ones setup by the admin or the ones we have provided.

 A Developers focus is deploying their applications into Kubernetes without needing any specialist knowledge on how to run it securely, scalably or reliably.
-By using

 In Kubernetes, namespaces are a way of separating access and services, they are often used as an equivalent to environments.
 As we know the team responsible for the clusters, we can enable them to self-serve namespaces, (environments) to deploy applications into and populate all the relevant access controls.